ecgalaxy/nodejs/README.md

 - `nodejs_version`: Sets the Node.js version to install ("18.x", "20.x", etc),
 using the distribution package manager.

-The default version is 20.x.
+The default version is 22.x.

 Optionally, in order to install a specific version from a downloadable archive, set the below variables:

 - `nodejs_download_url`: The Node.js archive to download (see https://nodejs.org/dist/)
 - `nodejs_checksum`: The archive checksum
 - `nodejs_install_path`: The path where Node.js will be installed

+Those variables must be manually set for RHEL 8 and Node.js > 20.x.

 About Node.js 18.x, 20.x, 22.x and 23.x on Amazon Linux 2
 ---------------------------------------------------------